jamesrea97/weather-news-reporting/README.md

-# News and Weather report
+# Webscrapping News and Weather Report

 ## Introducton
 Simple and robust Python-based porject that webscrapes the top headlines from BBC News and Weather in London.